Home

 Sundanese vs Telugu Difficulty

 The Sundanese vs Telugu difficulty level basically depends on the number of Sundanese Alphabets and Telugu Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Sundanese and Telugu are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Sundanese and Telugu, which language is harder to learn?
-Time required to learn Sundanese is Not Available while to learn Telugu time required is 44 weeks.
+Time required to learn Sundanese is 40 weeks while to learn Telugu time required is 44 weeks.

 Best Languages to Learn